sg-wireless/pymakr-vsc/README.md

 Synchronizing takes a bit of memory, so this error can occur when code running on the board already is taking a substantial amount of memory.

 Solution: Run the board in [safe mode](https://docs.pycom.io/pycom_esp32/pycom_esp32/toolsandfeatures.html#boot-modes-and-safe-boot) when synchronizing

+### Terminal not opening
+If the Pymakr terminal is not opening or giving an error, this might be because NodeJS is not installed on your system.
+This is becuase the terminal process is running separate from VSCode and depends on your systems NodeJS install.

+Solution: Install NodeJS.
+For windows 64 machines, install a 32 bit version of nodejs (for example ```nvm install 7.8.0 32``` when using nvm).

 # Developing
 If you want to contribute to this project you can test the app the following way: